The Backup Cycle - Full Backups¶

 total 182M drwx------ 7 root root 4.0K Sep 6 10:19 . drwxrwxrwt 11 root root 4.0K Sep 6 11:05 .. -rw-r----- 1 root root 387 Sep 6 10:19 backup-my.cnf -rw-r----- 1 root root 76M Sep 6 10:19 ibdata1 drwx------ 2 root root 4.0K Sep 6 10:19 mysql drwx------ 2 root root 4.0K Sep 6 10:19 performance_schema drwx------ 2 root root 4.0K Sep 6 10:19 sbtest drwx------ 2 root root 4.0K Sep 6 10:19 test drwx------ 2 root root 4.0K Sep 6 10:19 world2 -rw-r----- 1 root root 116 Sep 6 10:19 xtrabackup_checkpoints -rw-r----- 1 root root 433 Sep 6 10:19 xtrabackup_info -rw-r----- 1 root root 106M Sep 6 10:19 xtrabackup_logfile

 The backup can take a long time, depending on how large the database is.
-It is safe to cancel at any time, because xtrabackup does not modify the database.
+It is safe to cancel at any time, because it does not modify the database.

 The next step is getting your backup ready to be restored.

---backup option, you need to prepare it in order to restore it.
-Data files are not point-in-time
+first need to prepare it in order to restore it.
+Data files are not

-If you try to start InnoDB with these data files, it will detect corruption and stop working to avoid running on damaged data.
-The
+this was happening.
+If you try to start InnoDB with these data files, it will

 You can run the prepare operation on any machine; it does not need to be on the originating server or the server to which you intend to restore.
 You can copy the backup to a utility server and prepare it there.